 - Politely "grill" your host about the grill.
 The grill can be a huge source of cross-contamination, so explain your food allergies and politely ask if your host could accommodate your needs.
 Ideally, they'll use a clean grill to avoid cross-contamination and will cook plain food (like a hamburger) before grilling foods containing your food allergens (like the dairy in a cheeseburger).
 When in doubt, feast on the side dishes instead.
 Just double-check the ingredients before you indulge.

 - Bring food with you.
 Bring a favorite dish (that you can safely eat!) to the party.
 Going to a cookout featuring burgers or hot dogs?
 Consider bringing your own gluten-free buns.
-Or make one of these side dishes created from recipes designed to be free of common allergy triggers: potato salad, bean dip and Asian slaw.

 - Eat beforehand.
 Don't arrive hungry.
 If you're hungry, you're more likely to eat "risky" foods.